strukturag/libheif/README.md

 best compression ratios currently possible.

 libheif makes use of [libde265](https://github.com/strukturag/libde265) for HEIF image decoding and x265 for encoding.
-For AVIF, libaom is used as encoder and decoder.
+For AVIF, libaom or rav1e are used as codecs.
-Alternative codecs for, e.g., AVC and JPEG can be provided as plugins.

 ## Supported features